yWorks/yfiles-jupyter-graphs-for-kuzu/README.md

 The default behavior is to only show the nodes and relationships returned by the Cypher query.

-The Cypher queries are executed by the provided Kuzu driver.
-If you have not specified a driver when instantiating the class, you can set a connection afterward:
+The Cypher queries are executed by the provided RyuGraph connection.
+If you have not specified a connection when instantiating the class, you can set a connection afterward:

-- `set_connection(driver)`: Sets the Kuzu driver that is used to resolve the Cypher queries.
+- `set_connection(connection)`: Sets the RyuGraph connection that is used to resolve the Cypher queries.
-- `get_connection()`: Returns the current Kuzu driver.
+- `get_connection()`: Returns the current RyuGraph connection.

 The graph visualization can be adjusted by adding configurations to each node label or edge type with the following
 functions: